jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

 To retrieve [the github access token see this note](https://github.com/redhat-developer/kam/blob/master/docs/journey/day1/prerequisites/github_access_token_steps.md).

-> **Kam bug:** the application name is matching the git repo name, and there will be an issue while creating binding with thee limit of the number of characters. kam boostrap need a --service-name argument.
+> **Kam bug:** the application name is matching the git repo name, and there will be an issue while creating binding with thee limit of the number of characters. kam bootstrap needs a --service-name argument.

 This will create a gitops project, pushed to github.com as private repo.
 The repo includes two main folders and a `pipelines.yaml` describing your first application, and configuration for a complete CI pipeline and deployments from Argo CD